Tockwith Show 2016

-Many thanks to all who turned out on Sunday to make it one of the best shows yet.
-With record entries in the classic cars and fur & feather and good weather to boot there was something to enjoy for all ages.
+Many thanks to all who turned out on Sunday 2nd August 2015 to make it one of the best shows yet.
+With record entries in the Classic Cars and Fur & Feather and good weather to boot there was something to enjoy for all ages.

-If you would like to receive a paper copy of the 2016 schedule then email your name & address to firstname.lastname@example.org saying that you would like a paper copy of the schedule and you will be added to our mailing list.
-Schedules will be posted out mid April 16.
+If you would like to receive a paper copy of the 2016 schedule then email your name & address to email@example.com stating your requirements and you will be added to our mailing list.
+Schedules will be posted out mid April 2016.

-The 2015 Tockwith Show was held on Sunday August 2nd.
+The 2016 Tockwith Show will be held on Sunday August 7th

 If anyone lost anything on the showground please contact the secretary at firstname.lastname@example.org

 Pictures from the Main Show Horse events are available on the Chameleon Photography web site.
 Click here to view their “Latest Events” web page.